-Fun route on the steep south face of the Finger Flatiron.
+This is a fun route on the steep, south face of the Finger Flatiron.
 Although the East Face was closed in the summer of 2001, this face was open.
 This route follows a left-slanting, incipient crack/ramp system.
 Due to the diagonal nature of the route, falls could be nasty even for the follower.
-There are some runouts, but not really too bad for a flatiron route.
+There are some runouts but not really too bad for a Flatiron route.
 The 5.8 section is short, but good route finding skills are needed to stay on the easiest line.
-This route gets a lot of sun, and is often climbable even in winter.
+This route gets a lot of sun and is often climbable even in winter.

 Begin just east of a large chockstone.
 Climb up to the diagonal seam/ramp, and follow it up and left, and belay after 110' where another crack angles up to the right.